odoo/documentation/accounting/others/multicurrencies/how_it_works.rst

 ----------------------------

 You can manually configure the currency rates in :menuselection:`Configuration --> Currencies`.
-Open the currencies you want to use in Odoo and edit it.
+Open the currencies you want to use in Twenty20 and edit it.
 Make sure the currency is active.

 .. image:: media/works03.png